oceanprotocol-archive/OEPs/3/README.md

 2. AGENT-KEEPER communication

 AGENTS communicate on-chain by means of signed transactions and event listeners or event polling.
-KEEPERS subscribe to these transactions and either validate them and store them in a pool of unconfirmed transactions (MEMPOOL)
+KEEPERS subscribe to these transactions and either validate them or store them in a pool of unconfirmed transactions (MEMPOOL).

 3. KEEPER-KEEPER communication